abhi0395/qsoabsfind/README.md

 Copyright (c) 2021-2025 Abhijeet Anand.

-**qsoabsfind** is free software made available under the MIT License.
+**qsoabsfind** is a free software made available under the MIT License.
 For details, see the LICENSE file.

 Thanks,